Healy-Hyperspatial/merkle-tree/README.md

 #### merkle:hash_method

 - **Type:** Hash Method Object
-- **Description:** An object that specifies how `merkle:item_has`h was computed, including the hash function used and which fields were included.
+- **Description:** An object that specifies how merkle:item_hash (in Items) or merkle:root (in Collections and Catalogs) was computed, including the hash function used, the ordering of hashes, and any special considerations.
 This provides transparency and allows users to accurately verify the hash.

 #### merkle:root